-Table 6 summarizes the policies explained in further detail later in this handbook.
+Table 7 summarizes the policies explained in further detail later in this handbook.

-Table 6 CCMP-F Policy Matrix
+Table 7 CCMP-F Policy Matrix (NCCA Standard 7.F)

-To obtain the Co CMP-F, the individual must: Waiver Requirements: Successfully meet the certification exam's qualifying score Note: the CCMP-F exam is classified up to TOP SECRET/Sensitive Compartmented Information (TS/SCI).
-Applicants will need to have the appropriate clearance to take the exam and access the Advanced Global Intelligence Learning Environment (AGILE) Learning Management System on JWICS to enroll NONE To renew the CO CMP-F, the individual must: Waiver Requirements: Successfully meet approved continuing Temporary waivers professional development units (PDUs) biennially (as outlined in Certification Maintenance &amp; Renewal section of this Handbook) ~OR~ Successfully retest and meet the certification exam's qualifying score extending the deadline for the PDU cycle will be considered for: Circumstances beyond certificant control, AND Certificant has made a good faith effort to satisfy the requirements.
-To obtain the Co CMP-F, the individual must: Waiver Conditions: If the CCMP GC concludes the content addressed by the certification's assessment is significantly out-of-date, it may cancel a credential and require certificants who wish to remain certified to retest under the new standards.
+To obtain the C CMP-F, the individual must: Waiver Requirements: Successfully meet the certification exam's qualifying score Note: the CCMP-F exam is classified up to TOP SECRET/Sensitive Compartmented Information (TS/SCI).
+Applicants will need to have the appropriate clearance to take the exam and access the Advanced Global Intelligence Learning Environment (AGILE) Learning Management System on JWICS to enroll NONE To renew the C CMP-F, the individual must: Waiver Requirements: Successfully meet approved continuing professional development units (PDUs) biennially (as outlined in Certification Maintenance & Renewal section of this Handbook) ~OR~ Successfully retest and meet the certification exam's qualifying score Temporary waivers extending the deadline for the renewal cycle will be considered for: Circumstances beyond certificant control, AND Certificant has made a good faith effort to satisfy the requirements.
+To obtain the C CMP-F, the individual must: Waiver Conditions: If the CCMP GC concludes that the content addressed by the certification's assessment is significantly out- of-date, it may cancel a credential and require certificants who wish to remain certified to retest under the new standards.
 This occurs regardless of the holder's current certification maintenance status / progress.
 NONE